alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     Updated: 2016-08-23T15:42:02Z
     ```

-1. Run `cf env APPNAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
+1. Run `cf env APP_NAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
 It should be consistent with this example:

     ```
     {